Alex-BusNet/Reveles/README.md

 	`linuxdeployqt.AppImage Reveles -appimage`
 >NOTE: If you skipped step 6, then you will need to give the full path to _linuxdeployqt.AppImage_ in order for this step to work.

 If all the path variables are set correctly then the folder where the _Reveles_ application file is should begin to populate with all the dependencies needed to run the application.
-If done correctly there should be a file called 'Reveles-x86_64.AppImage' located somewhere in your user folder (most likely at '/home/<USER NAME>'.
+If done correctly there should be a file called 'Reveles-x86_64.AppImage' located somewhere in your user folder (most likely at '/home/USER_NAME'.
 I can't seem to find this file even though the output says it was generated.)

 Whether you have the .AppImage file or just the folder we deployed from, you should be able to run Reveles on any linux system without needing Qt installed.
 (Needs to be tested).